ritika-b/documentation/docs/Introduction/tutorials/beginners-tutorial.md

 =======
 # Overview

-By the end of this tutorial, you should be able to write and deploy your very own Chainlink smart contract to an Ethereum testnet!
+In this tutorial, you will write and deploy a Chainlink smart contract to an Ethereum testnet.

 **Table of Contents**